 So how can you prove to PMI that you have indeed listened to the interviews?
 The answer is "By making notes in The PDU Logfile every time that you listen to an episode of The PM Podcast".

 Therefore, you use the PDU logfile as documentation of when you listened and what you have learned.
 And if your PDU claim is audited you simply submit your PDU logfile to PMI.
+It's the perfect way to evidence you've earned 60 PDUs for PMP renewal.

 It's a simple and straightforward process: